 - Less disruption to attraction availability than other peak times

 - Travel congestion, especially around Aug 11-13 and 16

 Around September 19 to 23 (only certain years)

-Silver Week is another cluster of Japanese holidays that results in five full days of rest and relaxation.
-There’s just one catch: it only comes along once in a blue moon.
-It’s a combination of two irregular public holidays, plus a weekend tacked on for good measure.
+Silver Week is another cluster of Japanese holidays that result in five full days of rest and relaxation.
+There’s just one catch: it’s a pretty rare occurrence.
+Unlike Golden Week’s annual iteration, Silver Week requires a particular combination of holiday dates for citizens to gain maximum time off.

-Now, this shouldn’t be a priority concern for travelers for the time being, unless you’re planning your trip well in advance: the next time a full Silver Week will come into alignment is 2026.
+Silver Week isn’t a priority concern for travelers for the time being, unless you’re planning your trip well in advance: the next time a full Silver Week comes into alignment is 2026.

-Visiting Japan in Silver Week: Pitfalls and Workarounds
+Visiting Japan in Silver Week: What to Expect

 Just like Golden Week, Japanese people take this opportunity to travel, meaning larger crowds and higher demand across the board.
 The same rules also apply here as to Golden Week: book everything as early as possible, and be prepared to pay higher prices for accommodation.